Art + Canals = Water Colours? Amsterdam Street Art Goes Further!

 For the first time in history, street art comes in off the street and is displayed in a museum.
 This extraordinary event naturally features Banksy, the grand master of street art, and of course it takes place in Amsterdam, the quintessential trendy city.
 The Banksy “Laugh Now” exhibition is on display at the Moco Museum until August 2017.
 The museum is located in the charming Villa Alsberg in the Amsterdam Museumplein, opposite the Rijksmuseum.

 Art lovers visiting Amsterdam often find they need more time to appreciate all that the city has to offer.
 In Amsterdam, longer stays are possible without risking bankruptcy: there is accommodation to suit every budget.
 Hostels are a popular good-value solution.
 The Sarphati Hostel is worth recommending.
-Located near the lovely Sarphati Park, and close to museums and the town-centre, it offers top-rate hostel services, including free breakfast, at budget prices.
+Located near the lovely Sarphati Park, and close to museums and the town-centre, it offers top-rate hostel services.